django/django/docs/topics/worker.rst

 type of message is being sent over the channel, as it will turn into an event a consumer has to handle.

+Also remember that if you are sending the event from a synchronous environment, you have to use the ``asgiref.sync.async_to_sync`` wrapper as specified in :doc:`channel layers </topics/channel_layers>`.

 Receiving and Consumers
 -----------------------